Grabow: Coat of arms

 The town's first identifying symbol was a city seal from the 1371 which depicted the local patron saint, St. George, standing above a lying crowned male while holding a shield, charged with a fitchy cross, and sword.
 From 1667 onwards, the seal depicted a big star above a crescent recumbent.
-The town was first granted a coat of arms, resembling the current pattern and based off of the previous seal design, on 10 April 1858 by Grand Duke Franz II of Mecklenburg-Schwerin.
-Since this initial adoption in 1858 the design of the coat of arms only changed marginally with the exception of a six year period from 1940 to 1946, under Nazi Germany, where the coat of arms was replaced with a version based off of the first recorded city seal, depicting St. George in clad armour, fighting a dragon with a lance to which a pennant, charged with a golden swastika, was attached.
+The town was first granted a coat of arms, resembling the current pattern and based on the previous seal design, on 10 April 1858 by Grand Duke Franz II of Mecklenburg-Schwerin.
+Since this initial adoption in 1858 the design of the coat of arms only changed marginally with the exception of a six-year period from 1940 to 1946, under Nazi Germany, where the coat of arms was replaced with a version based on the first recorded city seal, depicting St. George in clad armour, fighting a dragon with a lance to which a pennant, charged with a golden swastika, was attached.
 In 1946 this change was reverted, changing the city's arms back to a crescent with three stars, this time however replacing the golden colour of the crescent and stars with silver.
 In 1991 the colour of the crescent and stars was again changed to changed to gold.

 The modern version of the town's coat of arms was officially granted on 20 June 1991 by the Minister of the Interior of Mecklenburg-Vorpommern.
 Only marginally different than previous iterations, it now included a mural crown.Blazon: "Shield Azure, a waning crescent Or accompanied at sinister by three 6-point stars of the same in triangle.
 The shield is crested by a mural crown Gules with three visible towers and port Or."